Henriqueperoni/MS4-Read-More-For-Less/README.md

 ### Colors:

-Following the biggest social-media(Facebook, Twitter, LinkedIn). **(#2D88FF)** was chosen a base color.
-In general, blue colours show trust to the users and fit perfect for this project.
+Following the biggest social-media(Facebook, Twitter, LinkedIn). **(#2D88FF)** was chosen as base color.
+In general, blue colours give trust to the users and fit perfect for this project.
 All the other colours were chosen to keep harmony with the base colour, and also keep the project consistent and elegant.

 ![Palette of colors](docs/readme_images/palette.png)